hibiscuits/gres/README.md

 - Windows is not supported (yet)

 For the future:
-- option to highlight original capture groups when printing \0
+- Option to highlight original capture groups when printing \0
-- implement more of grep's flags
+- Implement more of grep's flags
-- multiline mode
+- Multiline mode

 <!-- markdown is dumb sometimes -->